kr55/ssrs-reports-migration-wizard-docs/docs/getting-started.md

 - Review the source and target server details.
 - A detailed list of items to be updated will be shown.
 - The summary includes folder and item-level actions.
+- if the object is already present in the target, the summary will show it as 'Update' else 'New'.

 <img src="../media/review.png" style="width:75%; height:75%">